DrThomasAger/smile/README.md

 The model is able to immediately recognize from context that `(:` indicates the beginning of the start marker, and `(` is the end of the start marker, as `(` is a subset of `:`.

-This is the standard way to open a section, as it includes both a start emoticon and an end emoticon to the line, which adds consistent and beneficial structure even with large sections, allowing the model to clearly see what is one section and what is another.
+We recommend this format as the standard way to open a section for superior instruction following for your task.
+Why?
+Because in our tests on foundation models, it increased instruction following and token efficiency for key tasks in our organization.

-Use emoticons for both the beginning and the end of the start marker if that results in superior instruction following for your task. **This is always the rubric you use to write (: Smile.** More (: Smile if it increases instruction following, less (: Smile if it increases instruction following.
+ **This is always the rubric you use to write (: Smile.** More (: Smile if it increases instruction following, less (: Smile if it increases instruction following. **This will change based on the model and task.**

 ## Eyes

 We start instructional sections with **colon eyes** `:`, and comments about those sections with  **winky eyes** `;`.